 One key element to this new line is the unibody design which fuses the Fiberflex face and the X5 Core together for maximum durability and optimal performance.
 The updated core delivers a thicker and quieter pickleball paddle.
 The whole concept behind “Amped” is to amplify the combination of Power and Control.

-This is what some would call the holy grail of the industry, how to balance a paddle that maximizes both touch for the finesse shots while also maximizing POWER.
+This is what some would call the holy grail of the industry, how to balance a paddle that maximizes TOUCH for the finesse shots while also maximizing POWER.
 Until now, companies have had to sacrifice one of these characteristics to make room for the other, so often times classify paddles as either “Power” or “Control or Touch”.

 Selkirk claims to have developed materials that can maximize both of these with the ultimate “all-around” solution.
 The fact that the new paddles have been seen in the hands of Pro pickleball players such as Ty McGuffin (2017 USAPA Nationals Men’s Singles Open Champion)

 The entire Amped line has been approved by the USAPA for tournament play.
-At the time of writing this, the paddles had not been reviewed for noise, although the existing Epic, Omni, Maxima and S1 were on the list of approved paddles for quiet green zones and the new X5 core is less noisy that they core used in previous models so we would be very surprised if the Amped line is not added to the list soon.
+At the time of writing this, the paddles had not been reviewed for noise, although the existing Epic, Omni, Maxima, and S1 were on the list of approved paddles for quiet green zones and the new X5 core is less noisy that they core used in previous models so we would be very surprised if the Amped line is not added to the list soon.

 Here’s is a very recent video by Selkirk showing the research that went into the new Selkirk AMPED Paddle line.
-One of my favorite parts of the video is where they show the robotic arm cutting out the core material and the high end graphics being printed in house directly onto the paddle face!
+One of my favorite parts of the video is where they show the robotic arm cutting out the core material and the high-end graphics being printed in-house directly onto the paddle face!